atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-gcp/_index.md

 ![gcp-firewall-status](/docs/guides/dess-setup/dess-gcp/images/gcp-firewall-status.png)

-Second we need to create firewall rule that will enable your DESS server to communicate with certification authority.
+Second we need to create firewall rule that will enable your dess server to communicate with certification authority.

 ![gcp-networking-firewall-80](/docs/guides/dess-setup/dess-gcp/images/gcp-networking-firewall-80.png)